varungowtham/phd_thesis_2026/README.md

-## The ReadMe is included as a chapter in the "Styleguide_Abschlussarbeit_dbta" and "Styleguide_Dissertation_dbta", respectively.
+## The ReadMe is included as a chapter in the "dbta_Styleguide".

 ## Please read it carefully!